 - Carefully remove from pan and remove paper and cool on rack.

-- Chop up unsweetened chocolate and add to a medium pot.
+- Chop unsweetened chocolate and add to a medium pot.

 - Melt on low heat stirring occasionally.
 It is not necessary to use double boiler.

 - Once chocolate is melted, whisk in coconut milk, heavy cream, vanilla and stevia.
 Taste for sweetness and how strong the chocolate is for your taste.
-If still not Milk Chocolaty enough for you, add up to 2 tablespoons more of coconut milk.
+If still not Milk Chocolaty enough for you, add up to 2 tablespoons more of coconut milk or heavy cream.

 - Allow to cool before pouring over cake.
 Store frosted cake in refrigerator but let come to room temperature before serving.